Why Are There Little White Specks in My Rug?

 Dirt causes the cotton to become dirty and less noticeable, washing cleans the cotton, and washes away any ink that may have been applied to reduce the appearance of white knots.
 This may cause a newly clean rug to seem to have more white knots than it did when it was brought to the cleaning facility.

-Two Important Things to Know:
+Two Important Things to Know about white knots:

 1. The presence of white knots